adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 SPAs inherently reside in a single HTML document.
 Either load the entire application's script on load which may not be desired or performant or load scripts via script which is very unreliable [xxx](xxxx).
 The one thing you don't want to play games with is the reliability of your application even starting.

-## Sheer code size

-Take 'hello world'.
-To produce that in single page application architecture could require hundreds, if not thousands of lines of js.
-In html its just `<p>hello world</p>`

 ## Fallback for browsers without those mandatory features

 Single page applications require a certain feature set and if your browser doesn't support it its **blank** page for them.